HISTORICAL GARDENS

 THE HISTORIC GARDENS

-The suburban villa of the Sienese banker Agostino Chigi, called the “Magnificent” (1466-1520), a significant example of Renaissance culture, corresponded to the owner’s taste for possessing a residence far from the clamor of the City, immersed in greenery.
+The suburban villa of the Sienese banker Agostino Chigi, known as “il Magnifico” (1466–1520), a significant example of Renaissance culture, reflected the owner’s desire for a residence away from the clamour of the Urbs, set within lush greenery.

-In the sixteenth century the Villa was surrounded by a wonderful viridarium whose composition harmoniously connected with the very architectural forms of the villa through the two lateral projecting bodies of the building’s facade, with the festive floral decorations of the Loggia of Cupid and Psyche, work of Giovanni da Udine.
+In the sixteenth century, the villa was surrounded by a magnificent viridarium, whose layout was harmoniously connected to the architectural forms of the building itself through the two lateral projections of the façade, and through the festive floral decorations of the Loggia of Cupid and Psyche, painted by Giovanni da Udine.

-The extraordinary representations of New World plants, such as corn, zucchini, winter squash and musk squash, common beans, medicinal plants, fruit plants, but also ornamental and exotic species were created with the intent to amaze and arouse the visitor’s admiration and to show guests, dignitaries of the papal court, and the pontiff himself, the magnificence and refinement of the owner Chigi.
+The extraordinary representations of plants from the New World—such as maize, courgettes, large and muscat squashes, the common bean—along with medicinal plants, fruit trees, and ornamental and exotic species, were created to amaze and inspire admiration in the visitor, and to display to guests, dignitaries of the papal court, and even to the Pope himself, the magnificence and refinement of the villa’s owner, Agostino Chigi.

 Today only a small strip of the northern part of the garden remains, while at the back of the Villa (south side, where the entrance is now) one accesses the “secret garden” inspired by the sixteenth-century hortus conclusus, separated, by means of a high hedge, from the “formal garden“.